 “A Certified Doula serving Whatcom County for the last 13 years.
 I offer a Biblical Perspective on Childbirth.
 I have expertise with hospital births and always love a good home birth or birth center birth!

-Classes and Childbirth Education
+Classes and Childbirth Education in Bellingham and Whatcom County

 3 Oms Yoga offers prenatal yoga classes.

-Great Books to Read During Pregnancy
+Books Every Mom Should Read During Pregnancy

 This book is part technical and part personal stories.
 It is my personal favorite book on childbirth.